rasbt/mlxtend/.github/PULL_REQUEST_TEMPLATE.md

 ### Pull Request Checklist

 <!--
 Please fill out the following checklist if applicable.
-For more more information and help, please see the Contributor Documentation avaialable at https://rasbt.github.io/mlxtend/contributing/.
+For more more information and help, please see the Contributor Documentation available at https://rasbt.github.io/mlxtend/contributing/.
 -->

 - [ ] Added a note about the modification or contribution to the `./docs/sources/CHANGELOG.md` file (if applicable)